thosgood/this-weeks-finds/markdown/201-250/week202.md

     discrete category on a rig.

-By not distinguishing these, the original version of
-\"[week202](week202.html)\" made it sound as if Fiore and Leinster had simply redone Gates\' work on distributive categories.
+By not distinguishing these, the original version of ["Week 202"](#week202) made it sound as if Fiore and Leinster had simply redone Gates' work on distributive categories.
 I hope this is a bit clearer now.
-Schanuel\'s remarks are still worth reading for their description of what Gates actually did:
+Schanuel's remarks are still worth reading for their description of what Gates actually did:

 > Dear colleagues,